Acid Reflux Medications

 Calcium is another treatment used to counteract the symptoms of acid reflux.
 Calcium carbonate is contained in such products as Tums and Alka Seltzer.
 Calcium is a fast-acting antacid that can cause constipation.
 Taking calcium carbonate for quite a long time can lead to kidney failure.
 This is rare though.

 Aluminum salts are available in products such as Amphogel and Alternagel.
 Constipation is a side effect of taking aluminum salts.
-People that take large amounts of antacids are at risk to eventually develop osteoporosis, which is a progressive loss of bone density or thinning of the bone tissue, thereby increasing vulnerability to fractures.
+People that take large amounts of antacids are at risk of eventually developing osteoporosis, which is a progressive loss of bone density or thinning of the bone tissue, thereby increasing vulnerability to fractures.
 However, regular exercise along with vitamin and mineral supplements can reduce or even reverse the loss of bone density.
-Osteoporosis can also result from hormone deficiency, dietary deficiency, or disease.
+Osteoporosis can also result from the hormone deficiency, dietary deficiency, or disease.

 Liquid antacids generally work faster than tablets.
 The liquids are also more potent than tablets.
-Continued long time usage of antacids will increase the risk of kidney stones.
+Continued a long time usage of antacids will increase the risk of kidney stones.
 Some Prescription medications act as Receptor Antagonists or H2 blockers.
 These drugs inhibit the production of stomach acid.
 When there is less acid in the stomach, there is a reduced chance of it agitating up into the esophagus.
 Some popular H2 blockers include Zantax and Pepcid AC.
 H2 blockers are available in different strengths.
 These particular drugs are available from over-the-counter strength to prescription strength.

 Other acid reflux medications such as Prilosec and Prevacid are proton pump inhibitors.
 They work to reduce acid in the stomach.
 This type of remedy alters the stomach’s natural processes for acid production and regulation.
 It is sometimes necessary to do so for relief, but it is important to investigate alternative remedies for acid reflux symptom relief.